jasLogic/bare-metal-arm/6_blink_in_c/README.md

 # Blinking a LED in C

 ## Explanation
 For a great explanation on how most of the code works read [this](http://www.bravegnu.org/gnu-eprog/).
-It is a great tutorial which explains assembler and linker, especially chapter 10. scripts.
+It is a great tutorial which explains assembler and linker scripts, especially chapter 10.

 ### startup.s
 Because the RAM is cleared with power down, initialized data needs to be